 Reboot The Headphone

-The first thing that you should do while facing this issue is reboot your device.
+The first thing that you should do while facing this issue is to reboot your device.
 Because most of the time, just rebooting does the trick.

+To reboot the logitech G930 headset, you need to find the reset button first.
 There’s a pinhole on the USB driver of the headset.
 This is the reset button.
 Simply press this button for 1-2 seconds.
 After that, the headset will reboot on its own.
 If you’re lucky, rebooting the headset will solve the sound problem.

 Drain Out The Battery

 If rebooting doesn’t help to eradicate the sound, try draining your battery out.
 Logitech claims the battery to last about 10 hours.
-However, 6-7 hours battery life is mostly sprung out of it.
+However, 6-7 hours of battery life is mostly sprung out of it.

 All you need to do is consume the whole battery.
 For this, charge the headset fully.
 After that, don’t charge your headset until the battery dies completely.
-Draining out the battery can also be the solution to Logitech g930 keeps turning off
+Draining out the battery can also be the solution to Logitech g930 keeps turning off.

 Since the issue of battery has come to light, the g930 battery can die earlier than estimated.
 For a longer-lasting battery, you can use some hacks that’ll help you.